werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 There are a lot of different helm hooks which come into play during deploy process.
 We have already seen `pre|post-install|upgade` hooks in the [deploy process](#deploy-process), which are the most usually needed hooks to run such tasks as migrations (in `pre-uprade` hooks) or some post deploy actions.
 The full list of available hooks can be found in the [helm docs](https://helm.sh/docs/topics/charts_hooks/).

 Hooks are sorted in the ascending order specified by `helm.sh/hook-weight` annotation (hooks with the same weight are sorted by the names), then created and executed sequentially.
-Werf recreates kubernetes resource for each of the hook in the case when resource already exists in the cluster.
-Hooks kubernetes resources are not deleted after execution.
+Werf recreates Kubernetes resource for each of the hook in the case when resource already exists in the cluster.
+Hooks Kubernetes resources are not deleted after execution.

 ### Resource tracking configuration